 This list gives you a look at what we are doing to educate both our workforce now, and the next generation of health care providers.
 I invite you to investigate options that might be of interest to you – hope to see you in the seat next to me sometime soon.

-About, Center for the Science of Health Care Delivery, continuing medical education, education, healthcare delivery, Kern Center, Opportunities
+About, Center for the Science of Health Care Delivery, education, Opportunities